spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 | `SKU` | `some_sku` |   |
 | `Quantity` | `2` |   |

-The following table contains request parameters which the plugin adds to the request:
+The following table contains request parameters, which the plugin adds to the request:

 | PARAMETER | VALUE |
 |---|---|